Lutarisco/acplay/README.md

 I tried to make this as simple as possible.
 First, you should have some special files to play.
 It is recommended to have all 24 of them (one per hour), and optionally the different weather variations.
 They come in "stream" files, commonly ripped directly from the games' files, or created by the community.
 I will NOT provide these files as I'm not of the legal repercussions of doing so.

-The files filenames should all be named correctly, as per the format inside the script (you can change this!).
+The filenames should all be named correctly, as per the format inside the script (you can change this!).
 And please take your time to change in the script the path to those files as well.
 ```
 /path/to/Animal Crossing/ACCF